fa-fifi/keycloak_wrapper/README.md

 Integrate **Keycloak Single Sign-On (SSO)** authentication into your Flutter apps seamlessly using this plugin.
 Tokens are automatically managed under the hood and are easily accessible.
 A user authentication state stream is also provided for the app to listen to in order to stay in sync with authentication status changes.

-## 👟 Getting Started
+## Getting Started

 For end-user authentication and authorization, this plugin integrates with the [**AppAuth**](https://appauth.io) SDK to establish connections with OAuth 2.0 and OpenID Connect.
 This integration allows users to securely log in and access protected resources, such as APIs or user data from third-party providers.
 Meanwhile, for token security, the [**flutter_secure_storage**](https://pub.dev/packages/flutter_secure_storage) package will be implemented to securely store all the tokens within the Keychain for iOS and Keystore for Android.

 - [**AndroidX**](https://developer.android.com/jetpack/androidx) is required for this package.
 Starting from Flutter v1.12.13, newly created projects already enable AndroidX by default.
 In case your project was created prior to this Flutter version, please migrate it before using this package.
 You can follow this migration [guide](https://docs.flutter.dev/release/breaking-changes/androidx-migration) provided by the Flutter team.

 - Starting with Android API 28 and iOS 9, insecure HTTP connections are disabled by default on iOS and Android.
 To allow cleartext connections for your builds, you can check out this [guide](https://docs.flutter.dev/release/breaking-changes/network-policy-ios-android) provided by the Flutter team.
 However, it is not recommended to do this for your release build.
 Please use secure connections inside your release build whenever possible.

-## 🕹️ Platform Configuration
-Below are the configurations for each supported platform.

 ### Android Setup
 Go to the `build.gradle` file for your Android app to specify the custom scheme so that there should be a section in it that look similar to the following but replace `<package_name>` with the desired value.